halvardssm/deno-nessie/README.md

 };
 ```

-See example folder for more (under development)
+See example folder for more (in development)

 ### Column types
 *